Utah

 October 2020

-How can we travel safely in the time of COVID-19?
+How can we travel safely during this COVID-19 pandemic?
 That’s what we’ve been asking ourselves ever since we reluctantly cancelled our carefully crafted trip to Indonesia, where we planned to celebrate Bea’s grad school graduation.
 We’re completely aware that the minor inconvenience of a cancelled trip doesn’t compare to the suffering of so many people who lost loved ones because of this virus.
 But still, we wanted to find a way.
 There had to be a way.
+We couldn’t just stop exploring the world forever, could we?

 The answer to our question came while reading a Geekwire article about a new Seattle startup named Cabana.
 Cabana outfits Ford Transit vans with a bed, fridge, sink, toilet, shower, and optional stove, and rents them by the day to travelers.
 Bookings are easily made online, similar to Airbnb, and the vans are available for contactless pick-up at various parking lots throughout the city.
 Each van has a stylish and functional interior, plentiful storage, and free wifi.
 This was clearly a concept and a business we wanted to support.
-We were sold.
+We were immediately sold.
+A self-contained mobile home?
+Sign us up.

-After going more than a year without travelling (the longest we’ve gone since we met 15 years ago), we definitely had itchy feet.
-So it felt surreal to finally pick up our van today.
-Cabana promises to thoroughly clean and disinfect, and indeed the van was very clean.
-But just in case, we aired it out for a few hours, and cleaned it again while wearing masks.
-By the time we packed the van and departed, we felt safe.
+After going more than a year without traveling (the longest stretch since we met 15 years ago), we definitely had itchy feet.
+Actually, we had itchy everything.
+So it felt surreal — almost emotional — to finally pick up our van today.
+Cabana promises to thoroughly clean and disinfect, and indeed the van was spotless.
+But just in case, we aired it out for a few hours and cleaned it again while wearing masks.
+We’re cautious like that.
+By the time we packed the van and departed, we felt safe and genuinely excited.

 Our first day on the road went smoothly.
-The van is only 20 feet long, so not much longer than an SUV, which makes it much more maneuverable and enjoyable to drive than a standard RV.
+The van is only 20 feet long, so not much longer than an SUV, which makes it vastly more maneuverable and enjoyable to drive than a standard RV.
 We traversed the green forested Cascade mountains, the Yakima valley vineyards, and the rolling hills of northeast Oregon, ending the day after dark in southwest Idaho.
-Tired out from a full day of packing and driving, we were glad we could park at a rest stop and eat, pee, and go to bed without ever getting out of the van!
+Tired out from a full day of packing and driving, we were glad we could park at a rest stop and eat, pee, and go to bed without ever getting out of the van.
+This is the future of travel, we thought.
+This is brilliant.

 We started the day at sunrise — though you wouldn’t know it from inside the van because all the windows can be covered with blackout shades.
+(Whoever invented blackout shades for camper vans deserves a medal.)
 After a quick breakfast, we were back on the road.
 Today’s drive started out in farmland, with occasional herds of black cows dotting the fields of yellowed grass.
 Bales of hay stood ready to… do whatever farmers do with hay in the fall.
-Arriving in Salt Lake City in mid-afternoon, we were greeted with an impressive view of the downtown skyline against its backdrop of rugged mountains.
-We stopped just long enough to pick up a delicious late lunch from Tulie Bakery, then continued on.
+We’re city people; we have no idea.
+Arriving in Salt Lake City in mid-afternoon, we were greeted with an impressive view of the downtown skyline against its dramatic backdrop of rugged mountains.
+We stopped just long enough to pick up a delicious late lunch from Tulie Bakery — their pastries are exceptional — then continued on.

-By late afternoon, we started seeing hints of the landscapes that Utah is famous for: red earth, rocky canyons, and flat-topped mesas.
-We drove up the steep slope of the San Rafael swell just as the sun was starting to set, and parked at the Spotted Wolf Canyon viewpoint where we got a fantastic view of the winding road crossing the canyon.
+By late afternoon, we started seeing the first tantalizing hints of the landscapes that Utah is famous for: red earth, rocky canyons, and flat-topped mesas.
+The scenery was changing fast.
+We drove up the steep slope of the San Rafael swell just as the sun was starting to set, and parked at the Spotted Wolf Canyon viewpoint where we got a fantastic view of the winding road crossing the canyon below.
+The light was perfect, the air was crisp, and we were finally, genuinely on our way.
 Drone time, dinnertime, then bedtime.

 Sunset at Spotted Wolf Canyon.

 Traveling during a pandemic has one huge advantage: there are no crowds.
-We hear that Goblin Valley State Park is generally teeming with tourists at this time of the year, but we instead experienced the beauty of its strange rock formations in solitude.
-The “goblins” in this park are like an army of triangular-headed aliens that were plopped on Earth by a spaceship then quickly petrified.
-They form rows and rows of oddly-shaped creatures just waiting for the activation signal that will re-animate them when it’s time for them to take over the planet.
+We hear that Goblin Valley State Park is generally teeming with tourists at this time of the year, but we instead experienced the beauty of its strange rock formations in blissful solitude.
+The “goblins” in this park are like an army of triangular-headed aliens that were plopped on Earth by a spaceship, then quickly petrified before they could complete their mission.
+They form rows and rows of oddly-shaped stone creatures just waiting for the activation signal that will re-animate them when it’s time for them to take over the planet.
+We’re assuming that signal hasn’t been sent yet.
+Probably.

 We spent lunchtime at a viewpoint overlooking this army of invaders.
-Lunch was noteworthy partly for the view and partly because we prepared a delicious meal with vegetables we had brought from home (thanks to our local CSA).
-We enjoyed walking among the goblins (aliens) in the afternoon, sticking around until sunset for the best light.
-We decided to spend the night at a nearby RV camp so that we could easily replenish the van’s water supply.
+Lunch was noteworthy partly for the surreal view and partly because we prepared a delicious meal with vegetables we had brought from home (thanks to our local CSA — supporting local farms even while traveling).
+We enjoyed walking among the goblins in the afternoon, weaving between them like we were exploring an alien sculpture garden, and sticking around until sunset for the best light.
+We decided to spend the night at a nearby RV camp so that we could easily replenish the van’s water supply — one of those practical considerations of van life that you don’t think about until you need to.

 Entering Goblin Valley.